Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 A Family Holiday Tradition

-Ham was a family holiday tradition for us.
+Ham was a family tradition for us during the holidays.
 For Thanksgiving, it was always Turkey and Ham.
 Those were the two big chunks of meat I remember taking up half of my grandma’s dinner table for Thanksgiving and Christmas dinners.
 Lol!

 Childhood Memories of Christmas Ham

 I can remember helping my grand Val place the pineapples and cherries over the ham and pin them with toothpicks.
-That was also so cool to me.
-My grandma would pin them in a away where you couldn’t see the toothpicks.
+I had a lot of fun doing that.
+My grandma would pin them in a way where you couldn’t see the toothpicks.

-So I remember as a kid, wondering how the pineapples and cherries were able to stay on top of the ham.
+As a kid, before I was old enough to help her cook and prepare food, I remember wondering how the pineapples and cherries stayed on top of the ham.
 Hahaha!
-I keep telling yall I had an imaginary mind and was always very curious about everything.
+I keep telling you all that I had an imaginative mind and was always very curious about everything.
 Lol!

-I remember my other nana, Alice Mea, going to the grocery store around Thanksgiving and Christmas and seeing her flip several hams over 3 to 4 times to see which one she wanted to buy.
-I now see why, although I didn’t understand it back then.
+The second memory that stands out is of my Nana, Alice Mea, going to the grocery store around Thanksgiving and Christmas, and seeing her flip several hams over three to four times to decide which one to buy.
+I now know why she’d always thoroughly check them before purchasing one.

-While fat is important for flavor, some hams can be too fatty, and so when I flip the ham over, I find a ham that’s nearly 90% pink in color, which means it’s meaty.
-The pinkish color is the meat, and the whitish color is fat.
+While fat is essential for flavor, some hams can be too fatty.
+So when I look for a ham to buy, I find one that’s nearly 85% pink in color, which means it’s meaty because the pinkish color is the meat, and the whitish marbled part is the fat.

 How to clean the ham

-Ok, so I like to clean my meat because that’s how I was raised, and there’s always a debate about whether or not cleaning meat is necessary because some believe the bacteria, if any, that’s on it will die in the heat.
+Ok, so I like to clean my meat because that’s how I was raised, and there’s always a debate about whether or not cleaning meat is necessary because some believe the bacteria, if any, that are on it will die in the heat.
+Some feel attempting to clean it will spread germs as well.

 But when it comes to ham, cleaning is a must for me.
 I often see too much foreign debris on the ham every time I take one out of the package it’s in.